 Brainstem Nuclei Connectome

 Imaging of the connectivity pathways of brainstem nuclei in living humans is an underserved area of human brain imaging research.
 Most of our knowledge about brainstem pathways derives from tracing and MRI studies in animals and ex vivo humans.

 To fill this gap, we are evaluating the functional and structural connectivity of brainstem nuclei with the rest of the brain.
-To do so, we exploit the increased sensitivity, spatial resolution and contrast of 7 Tesla MRI scanners and of our 3 Tesla “Connectome” scanner to acquire cutting edge resting state functional MRI and diffusion based MRI.
-After mapping our brainstem nuclei atlas to single-subject MRI data (via precise image coregistration), we are able to build connectivity diagrams (connectomes) of brainstem nuclei with target cortical and subcortical regions (Bianciardi et al., MAGMA 2016, see Figure above).
+To do so, we exploit the increased sensitivity, spatial resolution and contrast of 7 Tesla MRI scanners to acquire cutting edge resting state functional MRI and diffusion based MRI.
+After mapping our brainstem nuclei atlas to single-subject MRI data (via precise image coregistration), we are able to build connectivity diagrams (connectomes) of brainstem nuclei with target cortical and subcortical regions (Bianciardi et al., MAGMA 2016; Singh et al., under review, Cauzzo et al., under review, Garcia-Gomar et al., under review; see Figure above).
 To aid the interpretation of these connectomes, we are also building prediction models of brainstem networks (Satpute et al., Neurosci Lett 2018), which include the nodes and pathways expected from previous animal and ex vivo human studies.

 Brainstem Mechanisms in Health and Disease

 Our brainstem nuclei atlas and connectome can be applied to study brainstem mechanisms in health and in a wide array of brainstem pathologies, such as disorders of consciousness, sleep disorders, Parkinson’s and motor diseases, chronic pain, altered autonomic function, and vestibular disorders.